Grantham: Angel and Royal inn

 The Angel and Royal in the High Street is reputedly the oldest inn in England.
-The present façade was built about 600 years ago, but the site had already held an inn for 200 years before that, and its origins are older still, as a hostel for the Knights Templar.
+The present façade was built about 600 years ago, but the site had already held an inn for 200 years before that; its origins are older still, as a hostel for the Knights Templar.
 King John is reputed to have visited with his Royal Court in 1213.
 A visit by Richard III was the origin of the gold emblem angel holding the King's crown over the original archway.
 Other royal visitors include King Charles I, George IV and Edward VII, when Prince of Wales, leading to the inclusion of "Royal" in the inn's name.

 Closures

-Brook Street and Hill Avenue sub-post offices were closed in Grantham in 2008 as part of the Post Office Network Change programme.
-In August 2010 it was confirmed that the Grantham branch of Marks and Spencer would close, with two other Lincolnshire branches in Skegness and Scunthorpe, due to low sales, although a Marks and Spencer Food Hall re-opened in 2014.
+Brook Street and Hill Avenue sub-post offices were closed in Grantham in 2008, as part of the Post Office Network Change programme.
+In August 2010, it was confirmed that the Grantham branch of Marks and Spencer would close, with two other Lincolnshire branches in Skegness and Scunthorpe, due to low sales; although a food hall reopened in 2014.
 The closure met with local protests.
 Discount department store chain Boyes took over the property in 2012.
 Haldanes, a chain of about 20 supermarkets based in Ruston Road, went into administration.
 The former HMRC office at Crown House in Castlegate closed in early 2010, moving to two sites in Lincoln.